sverweij/dependency-cruiser/doc/api.md

 These are all the options:
 ```
 {
  validate    : if true, will attempt to validate with the rules in ruleSet.
                Default false.
  ruleSet     : An object containing the rules to validate against.
 The rules
                should adhere to the [ruleset schema](../src/validate/jsonschema.json)
+ doNotFollow : regular expression describing which dependencies the function
+               should cruise, but not resolve or follow any further
  exclude     : regular expression describing which dependencies the function
                should not cruise
  system      : an array of module systems to use for following dependencies;
                defaults to ["es6", "cjs", "amd"]
  outputType  : one of "json", "html", "dot", "csv" or "err".
 When left
                out the function will return a javascript object as dependencies
  prefix      : a string to insert before links (in dot/ svg output) so with
                cruising local dependencies it is possible to point to sources
                elsewhere (e.g. in an online repository)
 }
 ```